icyJoseph/how-to-useCallback/ReadMe.md

 export default React.memo(Expensive);
 ```

-This so called Expensive component receives two props.
-Total and totalCb.
+This so called Expensive component receives two props, `total` and `totalCb`.
 The latter is called when the user clicks the calculate total button.

 Notice that we export Expensive wrapped by `React.memo`.